bettinasir88/silverstripe-blog/README.md

 Powered by [SilverStripe 4](https://docs.silverstripe.org/en/4) and [Laravel Homestead](https://laravel.com/docs/7.x/homestead).

 This project is a simple blog application built to learn how SilverStripe works.
-There is a Homepage, Articles, About and Contact pages and all the content is coming from the CMS.
+There is a Homepage, Articles, About and Contact pages, all content coming from the CMS.

 ## Set-up